Guide to estate planning

 - Naming an executor of your estate or trustee

 - Appointing power of attorney, or someone to conduct your affairs if you are unable to do so

 How do I start estate planning?

 The estate planning process can be broken down into a few simple steps:

 - Take stock of your assets.
-Create a list of all your personal assets, as well as other assets that form part of your estate, such as trusts, stocks or life insurance.
+Create a list of all your personal assets, as well as other assets that form your estate, such as trusts, stocks or life insurance.

 - Identify risks.
 Identify any potential risks you want to plan around before and after your death, such as divorce, mental incapacity or your early death.

 - Create a plan.
 Work with your lawyer, accountant and/or financial planner to work out an estate plan that is tailored to your needs and incorporates all your assets.